-200 B. C. E. when two of the most important and best known contributors, Euclid and Archimedes, were active.
-Between the twilight of Greek mathematics and the renewed mathematical activity in Europe around the beginning of the 13th century, there was a transitional period in which Arabic civilization preserved many achievements of ancient Greek mathematics, improved upon some of them in certain respects, and combined them with contributions from Eastern civilizations.
-Input from Indian mathematics was particularly important, and the revival of European mathematics during the late Middle Ages relied very heavily on the mathematical legacy of Islamic culture and of India.
-The initial surge of European activity beginning in the 13th century will be covered briefly, with more attention to the major progress and innovations during the 16th century that went well beyond all previous achievements.
-By 1600, mathematics was poised to advance even more rapidly, and it has done so at an ever increasing rate since that time.
-Not surprisingly, there will be fairly extensive discussion of related to the subjects now described by the term precalculus (trigonometry had already been worked out fairly well, but logarithms and coordinate geometry really belong to the 17th century), and the strong ties between mathematics advances in and physics during the 17th century will also be discussed.
+200 B. C. E. when two of the best known contributors, Euclid and Archimedes, were active.
+Between the twilight of Greek mathematics and the renewed mathematical activity in Europe around the beginning of the thirteenth century, there was a transitional period in which Islamic civilizations preserved many achievements of ancient Greek mathematics and combined them with contributions ideas from Eastern civilizations, and particularly from Hindu mathematicians; the revival of European mathematics during the late Middle Ages relied very heavily on the mathematical legacy of Islamic culture.
+The initial surge of activity in the thirteenth century will be covered briefly, with more attention to the major progress and innovations during the sixteenth century that went well beyond all previous achievements.
+By the year 1600, mathematics was poised to advance even more rapidly, and it has done so at an ever increasing rate since that time.
+Not surprisingly, there will be fairly extensive discussion of related to the subjects now described by the term precalculus (trigonometry had already been worked out fairly well, but logarithms and coordinate geometry really belong to the seventeenth century), and the strong ties between mathematics advances in and physics during the seventeenth century will also be discussed.
 However, the central topic of interest from this century is the development of calculus itself.
 Earlier work anticipating calculus before Newton and Leibniz will be covered briefly, with more attention on the specific contributions of Newton and Leibniz.
-The mathematical developments of the 18th century include many enhancements to the work of Newton and Leibniz as well as renewed attention to many earlier areas, and the discussion of 18th century mathematics in this course will concentrate on such themes.
-However, as one moves into the 18th and even later centuries, progress in mathematics becomes increasingly remote from topics studied in standard precollege and introductory undergraduate classes.
+The mathematical developments of the eighteenth century include many enhancements to the work of Newton and Leibniz as well as renewed attention to many earlier areas, and the discussion of eighteenth century mathematics in this course will concentrate on such themes.
+However, as one moves into the eighteenth and even later centuries, progress in mathematics becomes increasingly remote from topics studied in standard precollege and lower level undergraduate classes.
 Therefore the treatment of later mathematical history will be confined to general trends and developments affecting the material in such mathematics courses.
 Since this comes at the end of the course, it is probably not surprising that the discussion will be fairly brief.
-As noted before, our primary interest in this period will involve areas of mathematics treated through the standard introductory undergraduate courses.
+As noted before, our primary interest in this period will involve areas of mathematics treated through the standard lower division undergraduate courses.

 Perhaps the most unfortunate omission from the course will be the development of probability theory.
 This is an important topic in the history of mathematics, but currently most classes below the college level only mention some aspects of probability theory in passing and concentrate on more basic topics instead.
-State standards for mathematics curricula through high school contain some extremely ambitious goals, and if these become widely implemented then the content of history of mathematics courses might require corresponding revisions.
+The State standards for mathematics curricula through high school contain some extremely ambitious goals, and if these become widely implemented then the content of history of mathematics courses might require corresponding revisions.
 For the record, the document on curriculum standards is available online at the following address.